The best books for bipolar disorder

 Since the bipolar mind can be erratic and unpredictable, maintaining a relationship with someone who has been diagnosed brings its own unique challenges.
 Loving Someone with Bipolar Disorder has been specifically written to help significant others and family members to understand the illness.
 It also helps them to recognize the signs of bipolar disorder and to have the strength to ride the bipolar wave.

-Roadmaps are clearly laid out in the book to help you understand the triggers that lead to both manic or depressive episodes and how those triggers might be avoided.
+This book lays out clear roadmaps to help you understand the triggers that lead to both manic or depressive episodes.
+You’ll also learn how to avoid those triggers.
 The validation provided in the book will help you to cope with the days where bipolar is most unreasonable.

 The best way to treat and survive bipolar is to have close family and friends involved in the treatment process.
 This book will help give you the skills you need to provide that help.
 Even if the patient tries to draw away during severe episodes, tips from its pages will help you to maintain a close bond.